blockycraft/manual-classic/README.md

 ## Acknowledgements

-The Blockycraft project makes use of the [`Kenny Voxel Pack`](http://kenney.nl/assets/voxel-pack), both in the source and to construct the project icons.
-The pack contains textures, items and characters that can be used to create both 2D and 3D block games.
-The pack can be accessed from [`kenney.nl/`](http://kenney.nl/assets/voxel-pack).
+The project icon is retrieved from [kenney.nl](docs/icon/icon.json).
+The original source material has been altered for the purposes of the project.
+The icon is used under the terms of the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).

+The project icon uses assets by [Kenney from kenney.nl/](http://kenney.nl/assets/voxel-pack).